wingos80/thesis_notes/1st_read_notes.md

 Thus instead of simply taking the next steps' reward to update the current states' value estimate, n number of subsequent rewards are used to update the value estimate.
 Again, the same idea can be applied to more than merely the state-value function estimate.
 The more steps of rewards used to come up with an estimate of any return, the lower the error between the estimated value function and the true value function will become.

+This idea of taking n steps can be used in all kinds of estimation and algorithms, be it estimating the state-value function, the action-value function, or if the algorithm is off-policy.
+For off-policy extension, while the importance sampling ratio mentioned before can be directly applied by taking the ratio for the duration from $t$ to $t+n$ for the state-value estimation case, or $t+1$ to $t+n+1$ for the action-value estimation case, a more efficient n step extension of off-policy algorithms exists.

+The n step tree backup algorithm is one such efficient extension.
+Suppose the behaviour policy $b$ experienced a trajectory which starts with a state-action pair, took 2 actions, and therefore has visited 3 states.
+In the tree backup algorithm, the target policy $\pi$ will be updated using the rewards of actions that this trajectory did not take